s00d/nuxt-i18n-micro/docs/guide/faq.md

 ## ❓ What if a route doesn't load?

-One common issue when using `Nuxt I18n Micro` is that some routes might not open as expected.
-This can happen when the router doesn’t automatically assign a name to a route, particularly in subfolders.
+When using `Nuxt I18n Micro`, certain routes might not load as expected, especially if the router doesn't automatically assign a name to a route in subfolders.

 **Solution:**
-To fix this, manually define the page’s route name by adding the following to the corresponding Vue file:
+To address this, manually define the route name for the page by adding the following to the corresponding Vue file:

 ```javascript
 definePageMeta({ name: 'pageName' })
 ```

-This ensures that the route is properly registered, and the application can navigate to it without issues.
+This ensures the route is properly registered, enabling seamless navigation within the application.

 ---

 ## ❓ Why is the `assets/_locales/` folder added to the server folder?

-When deploying to platforms like Netlify, the build process might behave differently compared to local development.
-This can lead to issues where certain files or folders are not found during server-side rendering (SSR).
+During deployment, especially on platforms like Netlify, the build process might differ from local development.
+This can lead to issues where certain files or folders are missing during server-side rendering (SSR).

-To ensure that localization files are available during SSR, the `assets/_locales/` folder is added to the server folder.
-This is a workaround to make sure that the localization files are accessible in the production environment, especially when the build process and runtime environment differ.

 **Explanation:**
-- **Build Process:** During the build, all translations are cached in the production folder.
-However, when deploying to platforms like Netlify, the server code is moved to functions, and there might be a separate container where locale files are not accessible.
+- **Build Process:** Translation files are cached in the production folder during the build.
+However, on Netlify, server code moves to functions, sometimes isolating localization files.
-- **Prerendering:** Prerendering does not work when using `$fetch` in SSR, leading to middleware not finding the localization files.
+- **Prerendering:** Prerendering does not work with `$fetch` in SSR, causing middleware to miss localization files.
-- **Server Assets:** To address this, the localization files are saved in the Nitro server assets during prerendering.
-In production, they are read from the server assets.
+- **Server Assets:** To resolve this, localization files are saved in the Nitro server assets during prerendering.
+They are then accessible in production directly from server assets.

 ---

 ## ❓ Is `Nuxt I18n Micro` inspired by `vue-i18n`?
-What about features like modifiers?
+What about modifiers?

-While `Nuxt I18n Micro` serves as a performance alternative to `nuxt-i18n`, it is not directly inspired by `vue-i18n`.
-The library was built from scratch to address issues in `nuxt-i18n`, and while some method names and parameters are similar, the underlying logic is entirely different.
+While `Nuxt I18n Micro` serves as a performance alternative to `nuxt-i18n`, it’s built independently of `vue-i18n`.
+While some method names and parameters may be similar, the underlying functionality differs significantly.

-**Modifiers**: The maintainer experimented with adding modifiers but found that components like `<i18n-t>` and `<i18n-link>` effectively cover the same needs.
+**Modifiers**: The maintainer initially considered modifiers, but concluded that components like `<i18n-t>` and `<i18n-link>` effectively address those needs.

 For example:

 ```vue
 <template>